WHO scientist sees regulators cooperating to speed COVID-19 vaccine approval | Health

 WHO scientist sees regulators cooperating to speed COVID-19 vaccine approval

 Still, she said, safety would be paramount.
-"Whilst speed is important, it cannot be at the cost of compromising on the safety or the efficacy standards that one is setting for oneself," she said.
+"Whilst speed is important, it cannot be at the cost of compromising on the safety or the efficacy standards," she said.

 - READ MORE ON: